Nanditooo/getting_and_cleaning_project/README.md

 ============================

 This repository contains files for Getting and Cleaning Project.
-The run_analysis.R file is the project code, and the
+The 'run_analysis.R' file is the project code, and the